19 Best Colorants For Epoxy Resin

 3. White Mica Powder for epoxy

 White mica powder is a must have colorant for resin.
 This finely ground powder is derived from natural mica minerals, which are known for their shimmering, pearlescent qualities.
+With this you can get an opaque resin that you can then add other colors to, or leave by itself.

 best colorant for resin white pearl mica